lymanZerga11/tictactoe/README.md

 ### Todo:
 - [x] Make it work for N number of boxes
+- [x] Terminate if all boxes filled and no winner
 - [ ] Add tests
+- [ ] Add menu for rematch
 - [ ] Add stronger exception catching

 Screen shot